Patrice Archetto

-Patrice Archetto (born on December 3, 1972) is a Canadian former pair skater.
+Patrice Archetto (born December 3, 1972) is a Canadian former pair skater.
 With Anabelle Langlois, he is the 2002 Four Continents silver medallist.

 Career

 Archetto teamed up with Anabelle Langlois in 1998.
 She fractured her skull as a result of a fall on a throw jump at the 1998 Canadian Championships.
 Langlois and Archetto won the silver medal at the 2002 Four Continents Championships, five Grand Prix medals, and five Canadian national medals.
 Jan Ullmark coached the pair in Edmonton.
 Their partnership ended when Archetto retired from competition in 2005.